kainn9/Mod3-VideoGame-Project/README.md

 To Install:
   FrontEnd - use npm install
+  terminal command to load game pag

   backEnd - use bundle install

   To run:
-  run rails s from backend dir
-  run http-server from frontEnd dir
+  rails s, from backEnd dir ./node_modules/.bin/http-server -a localhost -p 8000 -c-1, from frontEnd dir

   ASSET CREDS: